Saffron in Pregnancy: Benefits, Side Effects & More

 This form of saffron is best used in nutritious soups and salad dressings.
 You can crumble the saffron strands with your fingers and use them directly in different preparations.

 Once you have prepared the saffron, the next step is to utilise it in dishes.
 If you’re wondering how to eat saffron during pregnancy, worry not, as there are plenty of ways to consume it.
-Saffron forms an important part of Indian cuisine as it is used in dishes like kheer, lassi, biryani and many other traditional sweets.
+Saffron is an important ingredient in Indian cuisine, used in dishes such as kheer, lassi, biryani, and many other traditional sweets.
 Here’s how to use saffron during pregnancy:

 3. Saffron With Milk